Automattic/woocommerce-payments/includes/core/server/request/class-get-account-login-data.md

 ## Description

 The `WCPay\Core\Server\Request\Get_Account_Login_Data` class is used to construct the request for getting one-time dashboard login url.
-A note that this request only sends the test_mode flag only when the site is in the dev mode.
+Note that this request sends the test_mode flag only when the site is in the dev mode.

 ## Parameters